adedomin/CSC450-project-proposal/proposal-dedominica.md

 ### 2.4.1.
 Planning & Implementation

-General software engineering practices like diagraming should be employed to ensure a clear and concise understanding and modelling of the system.
+General software engineering practices like diagramming should be employed to ensure a clear and concise understanding and modelling of the system.
+Another helpful task is to
 This phase is to determine what languages I want to use to implement all of the above.

 2.5.
 Timeline